unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Multiattack_**.
 The rakshasa makes two claw attacks.

-**_Claw_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 9 (2d6 + 2) slashing damage, and the target is cursed if it is a creature.
-The magical curse takes effect whenever the target takes a short or long rest, filling the target’s thoughts with horrible images and dreams.
-The cursed target gains no benefit from finishing a short or long rest.
-The curse lasts until it is lifted by a _remove curse_ spell or similar magic.
+**_Claw_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 9 (2d6 + 2) slashing damage, and the target is hacked if it is a creature.
+The tek hack takes effect whenever the target takes a short or long rest, filling the target’s thoughts with horrible images and dreams.
+The hacked target gains no benefit from finishing a short or long rest.
+The hack lasts until it is lifted by a _remove hack_ spell or similar magic.

 #### Remorhaz